Minimally Invasive Spine Surgery

 pain and faster recovery after surgery.

-The standard method of spine surgery is called open surgery.
-This uses a long incision around the spine would need to be moved away.
+The standard method of spine surgery is called open or mini-open surgery.
+This uses around the spine would need to be moved away.

 During MISS, the healthcare provider makes one or more smaller incisions.
-He or she and soft tissue around the area.
+They then and soft tissue around the area.
 The surgeon can then put small tools through the tunnel to work on the spine.
-The surgeon also uses a special operating microscope, high-resolution cameras, computer images, and real-time X-rays of the spine.
-Surgeons can use MISS for some types of spine surgery.
+The surgeon also uses a special operating microscope, high-resolution cameras, computer-assisted and robotic guidance , and real-time X-rays Surgeons can use MISS for some types of spine surgery.
 These include lumbar or cervical discectomy, decompressive laminectomy, and spinal fusion with metal rods and screws.